 Discovering...

-Everything you need to know about ONCF trains, the Al Boraq high-speed service, routes, schedules, ticket classes, and practical tips for riding the rails across Morocco.
+Everything you need to know about ONCF Morocco trains, the Al Boraq high-speed service, routes, morocco train tickets, schedules, scenic journeys, and practical tips for riding the rails.

 Morocco's railway network is one of the best in Africa and offers travelers a comfortable, affordable, and scenic way to connect the country's major cities.
-Operated by ONCF (Office National des Chemins de Fer), the rail system links Tangier in the north to Marrakech in the south, with key stops in Casablanca, Rabat, Meknes, Fes, and beyond.
+Operated by ONCF (Office National des Chemins de Fer), the rail system links Tangier in the north to Marrakech in the south, with key stops in Casablanca, Rabat, Meknes, Fes, and beyond to Oujda near the Algerian border.

-The crown jewel of Moroccan rail is the Al Boraq high-speed train — Africa's first and only high-speed rail service.
-Launched in 2018, Al Boraq whisks passengers from Tangier to Casablanca at speeds up to 320 km/h in just over two hours, a journey that previously took nearly five hours.
+The crown jewel is the Al Boraq high-speed train — Africa's first and only high-speed rail service.
+Launched in 2018, Al Boraq whisks passengers from Tangier to Casablanca at speeds up to 320 km/h in just over two hours, a journey that previously took nearly five hours by conventional train.

-Key facts about the ONCF railway network and what to expect when traveling by train in Morocco.
+Key facts about the ONCF Morocco railway network and what to expect when traveling by train.

 2,110+ km